suldashi/minimq/README.md

 };
-queue.addElement("foo");	//nothing happens at this point queue.addElement("bar");	//nothing here either queue.open()				//at this point, "foo" and "bar" are printed in the console, and the Promises that were returned by addElement are resolved queue.addElement("baz")		//"baz" is immediately printed to the console, and the Promise immediately resolved
+queue.addElement("foo");	//nothing happens at this point queue.addElement("bar");	//nothing here either queue.open();				//at this point, "foo" and "bar" are printed in the console, and the Promises that were returned by addElement are resolved queue.addElement("baz");	//"baz" is immediately printed to the console, and the Promise immediately resolved
 ```

 ### Why I made this